jindrichmynarz/MARC_A_to_RDF/README.md

 * [Jena](http://jena.apache.org/): uses Jena TDB as database
 * [Rake](http://rake.rubyforge.org/): works with Ruby version 1.8.7 or newer
 * [Saxon](http://saxon.sourceforge.net/): version 9.x, can be replaced by any XSLT 2.0 processor

+## Known caveats

+In case you get timeout errors (`Timeout::Error`) for some of the enrichment or metadata SPARQL generation queries, try increasing the timeout limit (`ja:cxtValue` property for `ja:cxtName "arq:queryTimeout"`) in the Fuseki server configuration in `etc/fuseki.ttl` and then run the enrichment Rake task again.